 Below is a schematic of the buck converter, following the guidance provided by WEBENCH:

 The input voltage (VIN) goes through the step-down converter (TPS54202), producing 5V.
 This voltage passes through a protection circuit (an "ideal diode" based on the DMG2305UX mosfet) and finally reached the Raspberry Pi (5V_RPI).
-The Raspberry Pi headers and mount holes are omitted on this schematic above, the full eagle design files are linked at the bottom of this page.
+The Raspberry Pi headers and mount holes are omitted on the schematic above, the full eagle design files are linked at the bottom of this page.

 One interesting aspect of this switching regulator is the addition of "ideal diode" circuit, which is based on a recommendation made by the RaspberryPi Foundation.
 As explained here, this circuit blocks current from flowing from the Raspberry Pi to our power supply if the raspberry is already powered by another source (i.e. a USB cable).
 It acts like a diode with nearly 0V forward voltage, using a mosfet and a pair of matched transistors.
 For completeness, you could add a polyfuse to the circuit as well.

 I decided to use the RaspberryPi Zero footprint for this board: it is compatible with the Raspberry Pi 2, Pi 3 and Pi Zero.
 As we learned the hard way, when designing a PCB for a switching regulator, it's important to follow as best as possible the layout recommendation provided by the manufacturer in the datasheet.

 As you can see one the resulting bare PCBs below, I forgot to export part of the silkscreen to the GERBER files that were sent to the PCB manufacturer.
 "PiJack" is the cool name of the board but nobody will see it ;-)